 In what could be a covert indication, the former Chief of Air Force, Air Chief Marshal Arup Raha, made a passing reference to India’s plans to acquire a strategic bomber aircraft.
 He was speaking at the first edition of the ‘Chanakya Dialogues’ hosted by the Chanakya Foundation in New Delhi.

-On being probed by Bharat Karnad, Senior Fellow in National Security Studies at the Centre for Policy Research, the former top Air Force Commander revealed that India was very closely looking to include Russian Tupolev Tu-160.
+On being probed by Bharat Karnad, Senior Fellow in National Security Studies at the Centre for Policy Research, the former top Air Force Commander revealed that India was very closely looking to include the Russian Tupolev Tu-160.
 Russia has extensively used these strategic bombers in the war against Ukraine.

-Intriguingly, the former Air Chief also casually mentioned the possibility of a nuclear-warhead variant of a hypersonic glide missile being developed shortly.
+Intriguingly, the former Air Chief also casually mentioned the possibility of a nuclear warhead variant of a hypersonic glide missile being developed shortly.

 EurAsian Times recently reported that the hypersonic version of India’s BrahMos cruise missile, the BrahMos-II, is likely to have the same performance characteristics as Russia’s Tsirkon (Zircon) missile.